weisrc/project-wrover/README.md

 - `./avr` contains the code for the ATmega8515
 - `./web` contains the code for the web application
 - `./pcb` contains the files for creating the PCB
+- `./images` contains the images used in this README

 > Disclaimer: This is a school project.
-Nevertheless, I am open to any feedback and am treating it as one of my personal projects.
+Nevertheless, I am open to any feedback (PR or issues) and am treating it as one of my personal projects.
 Furthermore, the format of this README is unconventional as it is intended for a school report.
+Please use the main account repository for PRs and issues.

 ## 2. System Diagram